sieguru/bfnai/BFN-K2-DOCUMENT-STRUCTURE.md

 - Extended points: `1.1A`, `1.1B`, `1.1C`, `2.4A`, etc.

 ### Numbering Rules
-1. Each chapter starts numbering from 1
-2. Base numbers increment sequentially: 1.1, 1.2, 1.3...
-3. Letter suffixes (A, B, C) indicate sub-points added later via amendments
-4. Point numbers are explicitly referenced in `Rubrik 5 indrag` headings
+1. Point numbers are explicitly referenced in `Rubrik 5 indrag` headings
-5. Comments are associated with the most recent punkt number
+2. Comments are associated with the most recent "Allmänt råd group"

 ### Cross-References
 The document frequently references points: